 The phrase “professional development” is very broad.
 Sometimes it can include formal conferences and trainings, and other times it can include informal gatherings and initiatives.
 These 20 companies have been commended for their emphasis on continued learning through many professional development initiatives, some of which are innovative and unique.
 Check out these examples and think about how they may influence your job search.

 Reading articles online is one way to figure out whether or not the companies you’re considering hold these values, but informational interviewing can be helpful too.
-If you would like to talk how to figure out whether or not the companies you’re considering value continued education through in more detail or have questions about other factors in your job search, schedule an appointment with the CCD.
+If you would like to talk how to figure out whether or not the companies you’re considering value continued education through in more detail or have questions about other factors in your job search, schedule an appointment with the Center for Career Development.